 A freshman student is one who is entering university directly after secondary school.
 While a freshman student can have advanced credits (from AP or IB) that may qualify for university credit, a freshman has never studied in another post-secondary college or university.
-If you have completed any courses after secondary school, you must apply as a Transfer student.

 A transfer student is one who started post-secondary studies in one college or university and then chooses to move to a different college or university.
 If you have completed secondary school and studied one or more subjects at the college or university level and now want to move to MSU, then you are a transfer student.